Most Hated NFL Players of All Time

 Even some New Englanders who always rooted for Brady now have some hate for him.
 Brady winning with the Bucs proved that the Patriots’ success was more about him than about the team itself, which has some Pats fans hating Brady for the fact that he’s no longer with their team.

-A poll just before the 2020 playoffs showed that the hate from Brady runs deep and wide.
-Wide as in coast-to-coast, as Brady was voted the NFL’s most hated player by an overwhelming majority of the country.
+A poll just before the 2020 playoffs showed that the hate for Brady runs deep and wide.
+Wide as in coast to coast, as Brady was voted the NFL’s most hated player by an overwhelming majority of the country.

 Career: 16 seasons (1988-2003)